spawnfest/espresso-beam/README.md

 All wandering wolves will immediately chase that rabbit.

-The user interface, that is, the html page that you opened before in your browser, contains an HTML5 canvas, which at every game step by a javscript controller.
+The user interface, that is, the html page that you opened before in your browser, contains an HTML5 canvas, which at every game step by a javascript controller.

 To get the world status, we query the game engine using websockets.
 The game engine makes use of cowboy to handle the request, collects the